ethanlacerenza/marteform/README.md

 ## Contributing

-Contributions to HellForm are welcome!
+Contributions to marteform are welcome!
 If you encounter any issues, have suggestions for improvements, or want to add new features, feel free to open an issue or submit a pull request.

 ## Disclaimer

-**HellForm is intended for educational and research purposes only.
+**marteform is intended for educational and research purposes only.
 Unauthorized use of this tool for malicious activities is strictly prohibited.
-The developers are not responsible for any misuse or damage caused by HellForm.
+The developers are not responsible for any misuse or damage caused by marteform.
 Use it responsibly and ethically.**

 ## License

-HellForm is licensed under the MIT License.
+marteform is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 For more information and detailed usage instructions, please refer to the documentation provided in the repository.